percona/k8spg-docs/docs/backups.md

 You also need to supply pgBackRest with base64-encoded AWS S3 key and AWS S3 key secret stored along with other sensitive information in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

+1. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key you have just downloaded, and the special `s3.conf` configuration file.

+    The content of the `s3.conf` file depends on the repository name.
+In case of the `repo1` repository, it looks as follows:

-1. Put your AWS S3 key and AWS S3 key secret into the base64 encoded pgBackRest configuration as follows:
+Put your AWS S3 key and AWS S3 key secret into the base64 encoded pgBackRest
+    configuration as follows:

     === "in Linux"